Proof of Funds for a Study Visa from India (2026): How Much Money You Must Show

 Does the money have to be in the student's name?

-No. It can be in the parents' or a sponsor's name.
+No. It can be in a parent's or sponsor's name.
 What matters is a clear relationship and a clear source for the funds.

 Can an education loan cover proof of funds?